ivangfr/axon-springboot-websocket/README.md

 - ### Build Docker images

-  - In a terminal, make sure you are in `axon-springboot-websocket` root folder
+  - In a terminal, make sure you are in `axon-springboot-websocket` root folder;
-  - Run the following script to build the Docker images
+  - Run the following script to build the Docker images:
     - JVM
       ```
       ./docker-build.sh